itsdivgithub/ZenToken/README.md

-# Getting Started with ZenToken
+# Getting Started with ZenToken- Magic SDK

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).